3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d01/instructor_notes/the_tooling_of_wdir.md

 ## The Wiki

-Our classroom exists on GitHub as part of our class [repository](https://github.com/ga-students/wdi-remote-matey/wiki).
+Our classroom exists on GitHub as part of our class [repository](https://github.com/ATL-WDI-Curriculum/atl-wdi-9/wiki).

-It will contain links to recordings of all of the lessons.

 It also contains walkthroughs on how to submit homework, how to make a Bug Report, how to submit a new page to the Wiki, links to documentation, podcasts, newsletters, books and _many, many_ other things.

 ## Setting up your classroom!
 #### Managing your machines processing power

-Zoom, Slack, and the coding software you'll need running will take up quite a bit of your machines processing power.
+Slack and the coding software you'll need running will take up quite a bit of your machine's processing power.
 To participate lag free you need to:

 1. Not have your email or any social media open
-2. Make sure you're connected to the Internet via Ethernet
+2. Keep browser tabs to a minimum, especially while using Chrome

 #### Managing screen real-estate

-We highly encourage that you have Slack and Zoom on one monitor and your code and notes in another.
-This will seem a little overwhelming at first but you'll quickly find it to be second nature and we'll also cover some tools and patterns that will make your life exponentially easier.
+We strongly encourage that you install and get comfortable with [spectacle](https://www.spectacleapp.com/).
+We will cover this at the beginning of the cohort.

 #### Directory Structure